State Flag Quiz: Can You Guess the U.S. State By Its Flag?

 Mystery flag #2

 Thanks to the state bird featured on this flag (a pelican), the residents of this state can fly their flags in more ways than one.
-In the land of the free, this shocking percent of Americans have never left the state where they were born.

 Answer: Louisiana.
 Here’s a lesson on the 15 U.S. geography facts you never learned in school.